 The 1920s were also when flange signs first came to prominence.
 These signs featured stenciled-and-fired enamel artwork on both sides of the sign, with a small right-angle flange at one end so the sign could be attached to a building and read by customers walking in opposite directions.

-Another famous vintage Coca-Cola sign shape is the so-called red button, which was made by porcelain sign manufacturer Temco of Nashville, Tennessee, among others.
+Another famous vintage Coke sign shape is the so-called red button, which was made by porcelain sign manufacturer Temco of Nashville, Tennessee, among others.
 The red button sign shape found its way onto Coca-Cola clocks, metal trays, and calendars, as well as flange signs.
 Shield signs forced the logo into a triangular shape, while rectangular signs were jazzed up by placing the logo within a fishtail shape.

 As with the rest of popular culture, Coca-Cola signs changed with the times.
 For example, the frames of Coca-Cola signs exhibit distinctively Art Deco touches through the 1930s, while the signs themselves often feature mirrored or reverse-painted black glass.
 In fact, despite the Depression, the 1930s were a big decade for Coca-Cola signage—in 1934 alone, for example, the company offered 28 different styles of signs to its retailers, plus four versions designed just for coolers.